 What a VMD record is and how to obtain one

-VMD (Valsts meža dienests, the State Forest Service) maintains the public register of every forest in Latvia — Meža valsts reģistrs.
-Each individual forest compartment (nogabals) has a unique record with a full set of attributes: species, age, dimensions, damage, activity history and regulatory obligations.
+The State Forest Service (Valsts meža dienests, VMD) maintains Meža valsts reģistrs — the public register of every forest in Latvia.
+Each compartment (nogabals) has a unique entry in the register with a full set of attributes: species, age, dimensions, damage, activity history and regulatory obligations.

-Most owners only obtain a record when closing a transaction (the buyer asks for it) or when filing a sanitary felling request.
-It is worth pulling your own record once a year for control purposes.
+Most owners only encounter a record at the moment of a transaction or sanitary felling request.
+Pulling your own record once a year is worth doing as a routine control.

 Structural fields: ID, kadastrs, kvart, nogabals